NAICS Classification Methodology

 Primary economic activity

-Codes reflect the dominant economic activity (what the business primarily does), not secondary functions.
+Codes reflect the dominant economic activity, meaning what the establishment primarily does, not secondary functions or broad branding language.

 - Secondary activities: documented for stability, not used to override the primary code